 - 1. The Paseo de las Iglesias Segment of the Santa Cruz River-- Certain areas of Paseo de las Iglesias have been channelized and embanked with soil cement up and downstream of the Valencia Road Bridge, between Irvington Road to Ajo Way, and from Silverlake Road to Grant Road.
 The remaining stretches that lack channel stabilization are located between Los Reales Road and Irvington Road, and between Ajo Way and Silverlake Road.
 The Santa Cruz River channel contains the 100-year flood throughout most of the study area.
 However, some localized areas are still susceptible to lower frequency flood events.
 The first area is located on the west bank of the river from Congress Street but switches to the east bank toward 22nd Street.
-A second area is located on both banks of the river near the Old West Branch of the Santa Cruz River.
+A second area is located on both banks of the river south of 22nd Street, but most of the flooding is on the west bank of the river near the Old West Branch of the Santa Cruz River.
 The third area is located on both banks of the river just south of Ajo Way.
 The fourth area is susceptible to 500-year flooding located on the west side of the river south of Drexel Road. - 2.
 The Old West Branch of the Santa Cruz River-The Old West Branch, located west of the Santa Cruz River between Irvington Road and 22nd Street.
 This arroyo does not have any channel embankment and 100-year flows flood the area between the Old West Branch and the Santa Cruz River.
 The area where most of the 100-year flooding occurs is between Silverlake Road and Ajo Way.
-(Since discharge frequency values other than the 100-year were unobtainable, the US Army Corps of Engineers and the local sponsor have agreed to limit the analysis to 100-year flow data.) - 3.
+(Since discharge frequency values other than the 100-year were unobtainable, the US Army Corps of Engineers and the non-Federal sponsor have agreed to limit the analysis to 100-year flow data.) - 3.
 The New West Branch of the Santa Cruz River--The New West Branch, located west of the Santa Cruz between Valencia Road and Irvington Road, has been channelized and embanked.
 At Irvington Road, the New West Branch channel joins the Santa Cruz River.
 Some damages result from overtopping by the 100 through 500-year flood events. - 4.
 The Los Reales Area--A small area on the New West Branch between Valencia Road and Los Reales Road experiences shallow flooding.